The DISTCO is open for K-12 Students, Teachers, and Higher Education in following categories:

 Digital Stories should be original work and not to be copied from any other person or person’s work unless obtained with permission.

-There are two types of evaluation methods in DISTCO 2013: Official Judging and Popular Voting.
+There are two types of evaluation methods in DISTCO: Official Judging and Popular Voting.

 The official judging takes place after the submissions close.
-Please see Timeline above for details.
-Official judging is done by a group of faculty members at North American College and various other universities according to the criteria in Digital Storytelling Rubric.
+Please see timeline above for details.
+Official judging is done by a group of faculty members and graduate students at University of Houston based on Digital Storytelling Rubric.

-*Any fraud involving such as buying Youtube Likes will result in disqualification.
-Sudden increases in Like numbers overnight may be considered as fraud.
+**Any fraud involving such as buying Youtube Likes will result in disqualification.
+Sudden overnight increases in the numbers of Likes may be considered as a fraud.

-In order to claim awards, students must attend DISTCO Award ceremony which will be held at North American College, Houston, TX.
-Please see Timeline for the date and time of this event.
+In order to claim awards, students must attend DISTCO Award ceremony which will be held at University of Houston, Houston, TX.
+Please see DISTCO Timeline and DISTCO Awards for the date and time of this event.

 *The DISTCO is not responsible for any lost item in the mail.
 The participant is solely responsible for providing accurate information regarding the address and phone number when signing up to the DISTCO website.
 Returning users in the DISTCO website are also responsible for updating any address changes in the system.
 In the case of lost item or wrong address information, the DISTCO won’t be reissuing the rewards.